Protests And Violence Erupt In Philadelphia After Cops Kill 27-Year-Old Walter Wallace In Front Of His Mother

 Below is a clip of the standoff.
 We strongly urge you not to watch the clip if you feel it will be triggering or detrimental to your mental health.
 We post it only for context and posterity.
 Again, this video is graphic and disturbing.

-Following this incident, protests began, and following the protests was looting and violence as a frustrated community reached the boiling point.
-According to NBCPhiladelphia, numerous businesses in West Philly were pillaged and vandalized, beauty supply stores, restaurants, and check cashing places among them.
+Following this incident, protests began, and shortly after, looting and violence erupted as a frustrated community reached their boiling point.
+According to NBC Philadelphia, numerous businesses in West Philly were pillaged and vandalized, beauty supply stores, restaurants, and check cashing places among them.
 Dozens of officers were deployed in an attempt to restore order but per usual, their presence only inflamed an already tense situation.

 Several officers were also mowed down by a speeding black truck that careened through a “blue line” of cops who were attempting to block off a West Philly street.
 That incident was also captured on video.